 Image source: Backyard Obstacle Course

 Babies love to tummy crawl.
-Get them tummy crawling over a couple of sofa cushions on the lawn, build some little tunnels out of pool noodles (See below).
+Get them tummy-crawling over a couple of sofa cushions on the lawn, and build some little tunnels out of pool noodles (See below).

 Pool noodles rule